 • Rhinoceros auklets

-A certified Canadian Ministry of Transport passenger vessel, Island Roamer has all of the safety equipment, electronic navigation aids, and features you would expect from a vessel of her standard.
+A certified Canadian Ministry of Transport passenger vessel, Island Odyssey has all of the safety equipment, electronic navigation aids, and features you would expect from a vessel of her standard.
 All of our cabins have adequate storage space for your bags, personal items and jackets.
 Coat hangers and life jackets are stowed in every cabin for your convenience.
-There is electricity in each room, so you can charge your camera batteries and enjoy a reading light in the evening.
+There is electricity in each room, so you can charge your camera batteries and enjoy a reading light as you relax in the evening.

 We have 8 private cabins, based on double occupancy.
-At the time of booking, you may request a type of cabin you would like - single berths or if you and your traveling partner prefer, a double berth cabin.
-Single travelers do not have the choice of the double berth cabin.
+At the time of booking, you may request a type of cabin you would like - single berths or if you and your travelling partner prefer, a double berth cabin.
+Single travellers do not have the choice of the double berth cabin.
 Specific room bookings are up to the crew once you have arrived onboard the vessel.

 On our British Columbia Orcas and Grizzlies sailing tour, as in all of our destinations, our itineraries remain flexible.
 This allows the crew to take time to enjoy wildlife sightings, spend more time at an ancient village site, or simply cater to the interests of the group.